-- 1. The political sensitivity of this sector and the comparatively recent (1989) reform of the market organisation places limits on the options for reform of what is a complex and relatively costly regime.
+- 1. The political sensitivity of this sector and the comparatively recent (1989) reform of the market organization places limits on the options for reform of what is a complex and relatively costly regime.
 The key requirement is to reduce production within the Community, maintain Community preference, and restore market prices. - 2.
-The double ceiling to the premium, ie based on the individual producer's reference flock in 1990 and the reduction in the overall maximum limit to 750 and 350 ewes in the less favoured and normal regions respectively, does bring about a fair balance between producers and should prevent further expansion of flocks.
+The double ceiling to the premium, i.e. based on the individual producer's reference flock in 1990 and the reduction in the overall maximum limit to 750 and 350 ewes in the less-favoured and normal regions respectively, does bring about a fair balance between producers and should prevent further expansion of flocks.
 There may be some increase in slaughterings in the short term as producers reduce numbers from 1991 levels.
-Production and expenditure should stabilise subsequently as the market recovers. - 3.
-The proposed elimination of the specific criteria for "eligible" ewes should simplify administration of the new regime.
+Production and expenditure should stabilize subsequently as the market recovers. - 3.
+The proposed elimination of the specific criteria for 'eligible' ewes should simplify administration of the new regime.

 VI.
-Other Common Market Organizations
+Other common market organizations

-The reform envisaged covers some 75% of the Community's agricultural output in value terms of products subject to the common market organisations.
-The principal areas not covered at this stage are olive oil, sugar, fruit and vegetables and wine.
-As regards these sectors, the Commission believes that it is not opportune to re-open debate where recent decisions have been taken eg the comprehensive reform of the olive oil regime in '90 and on the sugar regime in 1991.
+The reform envisaged covers some 75% of the Community's agricultural output in value terms of products subject to the common market organizations.
+The principal areas not covered at this stage are olive oil, sugar, fruit and vegetables, and wine.
+As regards these sectors, the Commission believes that it is not opportune to reopen debate where recent decisions have been taken, e.g. the comprehensive reform of the olive oil regime in 1990 and the sugar regime in 1991.

-It is proposed to terminate the dried fodder aid regime - which has experienced uncontrolled expansion of production and a corresponding explosive increase in expenditure in recent years - at the end of the three year implementation period for reform in the crops sector.
+It is proposed to terminate the dried fodder aid regime - which has experienced uncontrolled expansion of production and a corresponding explosive increase in expenditure in recent years - at the end of the three-year implementation period for reform in the crops sector.